This post contains affiliate links.

 Notes

-• Use 1 frozen fruit to make this smoothie cold (the banana is a great option!)
+• Use one frozen fruit to make this smoothie cold (the banana is a great option!).
+Learn how to freeze bananas so you’ve always got some on hand.

-• Add up to 1 cup of leafy greens for added nutrients.
+• Add up to one cup of leafy green vegetables for added nutrients.

 • Swap coconut water with regular water.